 These have the same great texture and flavor you’d expect from brownies, but in the form of an irresistible cookie.
 They’re filled with chocolate chips, and if you really want to get festive, you can top them off with crushed peppermint.
-Peppermint and chocolate is such a great combo for Christmas!
+Peppermint and chocolate is such a great combo for Christmas (or year round)!

 Smart Parchment Paper

 Good news for all the people baking Christmas Cookies this year, Reynolds Kitchens is making things easy with their Parchment Paper with SmartGrid Non Stick Parchment Rolls with SmartGrid!
 It’s such a great product that is essential for all your baking needs.
 Some of the features I LOVE include:

 - Easily cut along the lines to fit any pan

 - Space out your cookies exactly right with the built-in grid lines

 - REUSABLE!
 This is a time when it’s great to conserve where we can, and Reynolds Kitchens makes it easy.
 Reuse these sheets to get the most out of them.

 - Oven safe up to 425F (Cookies of all kinds don’t stand a chance)